Best & Worst Illinois Cities for Jobs

 Illinois has been locked in a financial struggle for years, with Governor Bruce Rauner only signing his first state budget in June 2018 after taking office in 2015.
 One of the big issues in negotiations was the governor’s stance on not raising taxes.
 Now that the budget is approved, Illinois workers can feel a little more confident, especially if they work for the state.
 The signed plan includes wage increases for state workers.

-For those entering or transitioning within its labor market, the Prairie State shines in a few key areas worth noting during the job search.
+But despite its difficulties, Illinois shines in a few key financial areas.
 Illinois boasts the fifth-largest state economy by GDP, for one.
-And while this Midwestern state’s public sector is hurting, its private sector is accelerating.
-This year, 37 Illinois companies made the Fortune 500 list and far many more grace the most recent Inc. 5000 ranking, with several Illinois businesses nabbing spots in the top 100.
-Health care and technology are two of the state’s fastest growing industries.
+And while its public sector is hurting, its private sector is accelerating.
+This year, 37 Illinois companies made the Fortune 500 list and far many more grace the most recent Inc. 5000 ranking.
+However, not all Illinois local job markets are the same.
+Their strength varies significantly.

-So before you completely write the Prairie State off your short list, consider the job-seeker-friendliness of 162 Illinois cities.
-WalletHub’s analysts ranked them all based on 16 key indicators of labor-market health, ranging from “employment growth” to “median monthly starting salary” to “unemployment rate.”
+So before you completely write the Prairie State off your short list, consider the job-seeker-friendliness of more than 120 Illinois cities.
+WalletHub ranked them all based on 16 key indicators of labor-market health, ranging from “employment growth” to “median monthly starting salary” to “unemployment rate.”
 Continue reading below for the winners, additional expert commentary and a full description of our methodology.

 ‘Job Market’ Rank

 ‘Socioeconomic Environment’ Rank

 |23||Hoffman Estates, IL||61.51||21||42|

 |24||New Lenox, IL||61.32||45||8|